uconthefacto/Lyrics-Musics/README.md

 # Lyrics-Musics
-A cool stuff musics theme lyrics
+A cool stuff musics theme lyrics based on Python Source Codes Feel free to use and customized it as like you. :3